 - The MIPS liner seems to make it run a little small, so those on the fence may need to size up.

 - The elastic/hook goggle attachment at the back takes some getting used (but I wound up liking the system).

 The Vantage is a strong all-around performer, and it has been at the top of our ski helmet round-up for multiple seasons.
 One recent competitor is Oakley’s Mod 5 MIPS, which shares a lot of design features with the Vantage for $20 less.
 Both helmets sport tough ABS plastic along the top for extra protection, an adjustable ventilation system (the Oakley has eight vents), Boa dial, and MIPS technology.
-That said, the Mod 5 comes in at 2.4 ounces heavier, has less cushioning in the liner, and smaller and fewer vents that don’t dump heat as quickly.
+That said, the Mod 5 has less cushioning in the liner and it doesn’t regulate heat as well due to its fewer openings and simplified design.
 For overall superiority in performance, comfort, and venting, we give the nod to the Vantage.

 Sitting atop Smith’s helmet lineup and packing just about every feature they offer is the Quantum MIPS.
 Key differences from the Vantage include the entire helmet using Aerocore (the Vantage only has it towards the top), an extended section of ABS plastic along the side and back of the head for a boost in protection, and a magnetic buckle, which we found to be convenient and reliable.
 Ventilation and fit customization are a draw between the two, although weight does go up a fairly significant 5+ ounces with the Quantum (it’s worth noting we didn’t really notice the increase, however).
 In the end, we really like the Quantum, but it’s hard to justify the added $40 for only incremental improvements.